WiroonB/Matplotlib-GasPriceandFIFA/README.md

 This analysis completed using Matplotlib to visualize different graphs on two different datasets.

 First dataset is gas prices which has gas prices of different countries over time.
-Simple plot graph is used to show gas prices over time in US dollars from three countries which are USA, Canada and South Korea.
+  - Simple plot graph shows gas prices over time in US dollars from three countries which are USA, Canada and South Korea.

 Second one is FIFA soccer players' information from different clubs in FIFA league.
 Three different graphs are used to show different stats.